Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 Depression

-• Feeling sad and frequently crying
+• Persistent sadness and frequent crying

 • Difficulty concentrating and decision making